cfortuner/jarvis/README.md

 # A window with "Hello world" should open
 python scratch/kivy_example.py

-# Run the main app
+# Run the main app (then click Record and "Switch to Chrome")
 python main.py
 ```